molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Retrieving structure data from MDL SD-files
 -------------------------------------------

-Sometimes, one might want to read the data associated with a molecule in an SD-file.
-With CDPKit this can be done easily as shown in the following example:
+Analyzing the data associated with a molecule in an SD-file can be done as shown in the following example:

 .. note::
-    You can either use Chem.MoleculeReader to read the structure data of each molecule in an SD file or use the specific reader like e.g. Chem.FileSDFMoleculeReader to read the structure data of each molecule in an SD file.
+    You can either use `Chem.MoleculeReader <../cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1MoleculeReader.html>`_
-    The convenient way is to use Chem.MoleculeReader.
+    or use the format-specific reader `Chem.FileSDFMoleculeReader <../cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1FileSDFMoleculeReader.html>`_ molecules from an SD-file.
+Usually, the more convenient and flexible way to read molecule data is to use Chem.MoleculeReader.

 .. code-block:: python